viriditas-org/viriditas-org.github.io/_sections/format.md

 stronger network of those who seek cross-disciplinary collaborations on the future of space exploration and that *Viriditas* will nucleate the formation of a more stable community of space-inspired biologists.

+And finally the name *Viriditas* is a reference to a concept in Kim Stanley Robinson's Mars Trilogy: "All these conditions make survival for living things difficult in the extreme.
+But life is tough and adaptable, it is the green force viriditas, pushing into the universe." -*Green Mars*